avidadearthur/book-binder/README.md

+_This project was made public for educational purposes, all exposed API Keys and server credentials have been deactivated._
 # BookBinder

 This is a web application designed and implemented using modern web technologies, including HTML5, CSS3, PHP (Symfony Framework), and JavaScript ES6.
 The goal of the project was to create a healthy and thought-through code base that includes a wide set of features.
 The team worked collaboratively and followed an agile process, using a GitLab Issue Board and Git log as process documentation.